-Impulsivity is a tendency to act without thinking.
-Impulsive behavior is an integral part of development and maintenance of drug addiction.
+Islamabad ISB Rehab Clinic has given consideration to speaking something about impulsivity in drug addiction too, which is a tendency to act without thinking.
+Impulsive behavior is an integral part of the development and maintenance of drug addiction.

-Delay discounting describes the tendency to choose an immediate smaller reward and later larger reward, drug users tend to prefer an immediate smaller reward over later larger reward.
-Smaller reward is the “high” while later large reward is “health”, family relationship.
+Delay discounting describes the tendency to choose an immediate smaller reward and a later larger reward.
+Drug users tend to prefer an immediate smaller reward over a later larger reward.
+The smaller reward is the “high,” while the later large reward is “health,” family relationship.

 Prepotent response inhibition is a behavioral measure of impulsive behavior that assesses the ability to suppress an automatic goal response to appropriately respond to a less automatic goal.
-Young-to-middle adult samples shows more consistent relationship between prepotent response inhibition task and drug use.
+Young-to-middle adult samples show a more consistent relationship between prepotent response inhibition tasks and drug use.

-Delay discounting task focus on decisions involving affective and motivational processing that recruit regions of the reward pathway.
-Prepotent response inhibition task reflects decisions related to cognitive processing that recruit frontal brain regions and impulsive behavior traits are underpinned by both systems in different levels depending on the trait involved.
+Delay discounting tasks focus on decisions involving affective and motivational processing that recruit regions of the reward pathway.
+The prepotent response inhibition task reflects decisions related to cognitive processing that recruit frontal brain regions and impulsive behavior traits are underpinned by both systems at different levels depending on the trait involved.